3dcitydb/3dcitydb-docs/source/impexp/preferences/citygml-import.rst

 behave unexpectedly or even to abort abnormally.

-If XML validation is chosen to be performed automatically during imports, then every invalid top-level feature will be discarded from the import.
+If XML validation is chosen to be performed automatically during imports, every invalid top-level feature will be discarded from the import.
 Nevertheless, the import procedure will continue to work on the remaining features in the input file(s).